 The traditional Kanuri dress consists of large robe-type garments that are worn with turbans or brightly embroidered caps.
 The large robes provide protection from the consistent heat.
 This attire is never worn while working out in the fields, but rather at festivals and Islamic ceremonies.

 What are their beliefs?
 The Kanuri have been Muslims since the eleventh century.
-The Koran emphasizes the importance of the family and the supreme authority of the father.
+The Koran emphasizes the importance of the family and the authority of the father.
 Women are considered inferior to men in the Islamic scriptures, and are treated as such in Kanuri society.

 Some folk beliefs are still practiced in conjunction with Islam.
 Charms and amulets are worn around the neck or in pockets for various reasons.
 There is a charm to ensure a good pregnancy for a mother.
 There is also one to keep the ghost of the dead from haunting its descendants.